Alumni

 "The Part Time MHA program gave me life long friends and professors who I can tap for career advice and guidance, who continue to help expand my understanding and love of public health, and who find true pleasure in lifting as they climb."

-Tatiana Blue Dixon is a Program Manager in Enterprise Technology at Peloton, coordinating infrastructure builds for Field Ops and Supply Chain programs.
-She also assists with social impact and health and wellness initiatives across the organization.
-Prior to Peloton, she was a Manager of Digital Health and AI projects at New York-Presbyterian Hospital.
-In that role, she oversaw the implementation of AI for improvement of patient experience across call centers, as well as leading the enterprise team in the evaluation of Digital Health interventions across NYP, Weill Cornell, and Columbia.
+Tatiana Blue Dixon is a Chief of Staff at Deloitte.
+Prior to Deloitte, Tatiana held roles at Google, Peloton, and New York-Presbyterian Hospital.
 Tatiana graduated from the University of Pennsylvania with a BA in Health and Societies with a concentration in Public Health and Columbia University Mailman School of Public Health with an MHA.

 • Samuel Meyer, MPH ‘20